 There are differences between cultures.
 The differences are in foundational areas.
-They influence the success of cross-border teams.
-We explain and contrast cultures.
+The differences influence cross-border collaboration.
+We explain those cultures, then contrast them.
+So that colleagues better understand each other.
+Because understanding is the basis for collaboration.

 We begin with the United States and Germany.
 The world’s largest and fourth-largest economies.
 Because this is the space in which we have been working for more than two decades.
 We intend to add countries, topics, and languages.

 We contrast cultures by addressing three questions: Where do we differ in how we think, therefore in how we work?
 What influence do these differences have on our collaboration?
-How can we get the differences to work for, not against, us?
+How can we get the differences to work for and not against us?

 We focus on foundational topics.
 Currently ten.
 Such as communication, decision making, leadeship, processes.
 It is in these areas where colleagues need to understand each other at a deeper level.
 Understanding is the basis for collaboration.